 Quokka mothers will have no more than two babies a year – though one is more common.
 They reach maturity at about one and a half to two years of age, and the average lifespan is 10 years.
 They survive longer in captivity.

-Quokkas are nocturnal and spend most of the day sleeping and resting, but are also active during the day – as you can tell from the amount of quokka selfies you see on your social media feeds!
+Quokkas are nocturnal and spend most of the day sleeping and resting, but are also active during the day.

 We know how tempting it is to reach out and pet the cute, friendly critters, but touching the quokkas is strictly prohibited as it could make you both sick.
 You can be fined $150 on the spot for doing so – so look, love, but don’t touch!

-These guys are clever – they’ve worked out how much people love them so now hang around hotels, campsites and more in the hope of charming humans into giving them food!
+These guys are clever – they’ve worked out how much people love them so now hang around hotels and campsites.
 But remember, you’re not to feed a quokka under any circumstances – fines of $150 and further penalties apply.

 Humans make great entertainment for these guys – they have been known to follow you around if they take a liking to you!